heimrichhannot/contao-search-bundle/README.md

 1. Create a Related search link content element on a page with an search module
 1. Set another page with a search module as target

-### Disable search indexer

-> If you use contao 4.9 or higher, we recommend to use the [core implementation](https://docs.contao.org/dev/framework/search-indexing/) instead.

-This option let you disable indexing page on every page visit.
-This is recommend for large websites if you find performance issues or have a lot of duplicates in your search index.

-1. Enable `huh_search.disable_search_indexer`
-1. We recommend to use this option combined with the `huh:search:index` command

 ### Search keyword log

 To log search keywords, just set `huh_search.enable_search_log` to true.
 Afterwards you'll find `huh_search_log`-files withing your log folder containing a csv-formatted list of datetime and keyword.
 Maximum 7 days are stored (you can alter this period by customizing the monolog settings for huh_search_log channel).